 \subsection{Necessity of Gating: Spectral Leakage in Diagonal SSMs}

-In this section, we will show that rotations alone are not enough to close the gap between linear and softmax attention by analyzing the role of real and imaginary parts in complex diagonal SSMs.
-Inspired by the findings of~\Cref{sec:softmax-rff}, let us analyze a related model to GLA in (\ref{eq:linatt_forget}), where the diagonal gate $\mA_t$ is instead replaced by the rotation matrix $\bar{\mR}_t$ introduced in (\ref{eqn:complex-rff-rnn}):
+By analyzing the role of real and imaginary parts in complex diagonal SSMs, in this section we show that rotations alone are not enough to close the gap between linear and softmax attention.
+Inspired by the findings of~\Cref{sec:softmax-rff}, we analyze a model that is related to GLA, where the diagonal gate $\mA_t$ is instead replaced by the rotation matrix $\bar{\mR}_t$ introduced in \Cref{eqn:complex-rff-rnn}:

 By unrolling the recurrence, we can write the output as: